mvexel/obsidian-gcal/README.md

     *   Enter your OAuth Client ID and Client Secret.
     *   In the "Select & authorize APIs" step, find "Google Calendar API v3" and select the `https://www.googleapis.com/auth/calendar.readonly` scope.
     *   Click "Authorize APIs".
-    *   You will be prompted to sign in to your Google account and grant access.
+    *   You will be prompted to sign in to your Google account and grant access. (see note below on warnings you may get)
     *   In the "Exchange authorization code for tokens" step, click "Exchange authorization code for tokens".
     *   Copy the "Refresh token".

-## Bypassing the Google Verification Warning
+### Bypassing the Google Verification Warning

 When you try to get a refresh token, you might see a warning that the app is not verified.
-This is expected.
+This is expected...I guess?
 To bypass this warning, you need to add your Google account as a tester.

 1. Go to the [Google API Console](https://console.developers.google.com/).
 2. Go to the "OAuth consent screen" page.
+3. Go to the "Audiences" tab.
-3. Under "Test users", click "Add users".
+4. Under "Test users", click "Add users".
-4. Enter your Google account email address and click "Save".
+5. Enter your Google account email address and click "Save".

 After adding yourself as a tester, you should be able to get a refresh token without any warnings.